gvwilson/thirdbit/src/fiction/in-heck/index.md

 A light came on overhead to reveal a rust-streaked sign fastened opposite the entrance that read,
-"Data Analysis Network: Genetic Enhancement and Research".
+"Data Analysis Network: Genetic Enhancement Research".
-Maddy had no idea what that mean, but a black glass panel and a keyhole lay in the wall beside the door next to a pair of sturdy levers and an open door.
+Maddy had no idea what that meant, but a black glass panel and a keyhole lay in the wall beside the door next to a pair of sturdy levers and an open door.